I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltcompletependedpreoperation.md

 <p>None </p>

 ## -remarks
-<p>When a minifilter driver's preoperation callback (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551109">PFLT_PRE_OPERATION_CALLBACK</a>) routine posts an I/O operation to a work queue and returns FLT_PREOP_PENDING, the Filter Manager stops processing the operation.
-When the operation is eventually dequeued and processed, the minifilter driver must call <b>FltCompletePendedPreOperation</b> to return the operation to the Filter Manager, which then resumes processing as directed by the <i>CallbackStatus</i> specified by the minifilter driver. </p>

-<p>If the <i>CallbackStatus</i> parameter is FLT_PREOP_COMPLETE, <b>FltCompletePendedPreOperation</b> can be called at IRQL &lt;= DISPATCH_LEVEL.
-Otherwise, callers of <b>FltCompletePendedPreOperation</b> must be running at IRQL &lt;= APC_LEVEL. </p>

-<p>When a minifilter driver's preoperation callback (<a href="https://msdn.microsoft.com/library/windows/hardware/ff551109">PFLT_PRE_OPERATION_CALLBACK</a>) routine posts an I/O operation to a work queue and returns FLT_PREOP_PENDING, the Filter Manager stops processing the operation.
+<p>When a minifilter driver's preoperation callback (<a href="..\fltkernel\nc-fltkernel-pflt-pre-operation-callback.md">PFLT_PRE_OPERATION_CALLBACK</a>) routine posts an I/O operation to a work queue and returns FLT_PREOP_PENDING, the Filter Manager stops processing the operation.
 When the operation is eventually dequeued and processed, the minifilter driver must call <b>FltCompletePendedPreOperation</b> to return the operation to the Filter Manager, which then resumes processing as directed by the <i>CallbackStatus</i> specified by the minifilter driver. </p>

 <p>If the <i>CallbackStatus</i> parameter is FLT_PREOP_COMPLETE, <b>FltCompletePendedPreOperation</b> can be called at IRQL &lt;= DISPATCH_LEVEL.
 Otherwise, callers of <b>FltCompletePendedPreOperation</b> must be running at IRQL &lt;= APC_LEVEL. </p>